 View the firm’s profile at FindaCarAccidentAttorney.com.

 At The Carlson Law Firm, we represent individuals who have suffered injury or neglect in a nursing home or managed care facility.
 We also represent families who have lost a loved one due to negligence, substandard care or abuse.

 We trust nursing homes to look after our loved ones when they are most vulnerable.
 When that trust is abused and an elderly person suffers, we believe someone should pay.
-The team of experienced lawyers at The Carlson Law Firm is dedicated to fighting for justice and improving the quality of nursing home care in central Texas, one case at a time.
+The team of experienced lawyers at The Carlson Law Firm is dedicated to fighting for justice and improving the quality of nursing home care, one case at a time.
 We will fight for you.

 By proving that the nursing home staff has subjected your family member to some form of elder abuse, you may be able to recover financial compensation for everything from medical expenses to damages for pain, suffering, and emotional distress.

 We serve victims of nursing home neglect and abuse and their families nationwide.
 No appointment is required and bilingual staff members are available to assist our Spanish-speaking clients.
 Contact The Carlson Law Firm today for a free, no obligation, case evaluation.